-If no, please explain.....

-Do yo facili Yes No ou agree with the plan to provide stop over places with temporary ties?
-O O please explain Do y o Yes No ou agree that the time spent on these sites should be limited to 14 days?
-O O · please explain - you suggest any other sites that are available and suitable for temporary bing use? u have more detail, please complete the site submission form) No 0 n the low number of required plots for Travelling Show people, do you there is a need for extra plots to be identified in the plan?
-O O lf no, please explain Can y you suggest any suitable sites which are likely to be available for this use? have more detail, please complete the site submission form) No 0

-(Please refer to section 8 of the Development Plan Document, where there are location plans, when answering the following questions)
+Blueschool House Hereford HR1 2ZB Responses will be published following the close of consultation.
+Please note that any information you provide will be held and used in accordance with the Data Protection Act 1998 for the purposes set out above.
+It will not be shared with any third parties.
+Any comments provided may be included in an anonymous form in any published results.
+Any views considered to be racist and/or personally abusive will be disregarded.
+If you require further information or assistance, please contact the Planning Policy Team.
+Tel: 01432 260137 (Please refer to section 6 of the Development Plan Document, when answering the following questions) temporary s Showpeople Yes No O O • O explain Do you agre ee that we need to find sites for the 18 pitches arising from families Planning Gι uses, given the revised definition of Travellers in the Government uidance for Travellers?
+Yes 0 No Not sure 0 0 lf no, please explain ou agree with the plan to provide stop over places with temporary ties?
+No Ö If no, please explain Yes ou agree that the time spent on these sites should be limited to 14 days?
+No 0 If no, please explain you suggest any other sites that are available and suitable for temporary ping use? u have more detail, please complete the site submission form) No 0 n the low number of required plots for Travelling Show people, do you there is a need for extra plots to be identified in the plan?
+If no, please explain Can you suggest any suitable sites which are likely to be available for this use? u have more detail, please complete the site submission form) No 0 • use refer to section 8 of the Development Plan Document, where there are ion plans, when answering the following questions)

 Site number 1 Do you agree that land adjacent to Broadmeadow Yard, Ross on Wye could be a suitable location for a temporary stopping place?
-Yes O No O If no, please explain Site number 2Do you agree that land at A49 roundabout near Leominster could be a suitablelocation for a temporary stopping place?YesONoO If no, please explain Do you have any suggestions of other sites for use as temporary stopping places?
-Yes: (If you have more detail, please complete the site submission form) No O Site number 3 Do you agree that land adjacent to Whitfield Coppice, Trumpet could be a suitable site for a residential traveller site?
-Yes O No O If no, please explain Site number 4 Do you agree that an extension to Orchard Caravan Park at Watery Lane, Lower Bullingham could be a suitable option for two residential pitches?
-Yes O No O If no, please explain
+Yes O

+No O

+If no, please explain

-Site number 5 Do you agree that land near Sutton St Nicholas could be a suitable site for a residential traveller site?
+Site number 2 Do you agree that land at A49 roundabout near Leominster could be a suitable location for a temporary stopping place?
 Yes O No O

 If no, please explain

+Do you have any suggestions of other sites for use as temporary stopping places?

+Yes:

+No O

+Site number 3 Do you agree that land adjacent to Whitfield Coppice, Trumpet could be a suitable site for a residential traveller site?
+Yes O No O

+If no, please explain

+Site number 4 Do you agree that an extension to Orchard Caravan Park at Watery Lane, Lower Bullingham could be a suitable option for two residential pitches?
+Yes O No O

+If no, please explain

+Site number 5

+Do you agree that land near Sutton St Nicholas could be a suitable site for a residential traveller site?

+Yes O

+No O

+If no, please explain

 Site number 6 Do you agree that an extension to the local authority site at Pembridge could be suitable for more residential pitches?
 Yes O No O

 If no, please explain

 Site number 7 Do you agree that two additional residential pitches on Openfields Caravan Site, Bromyard is a suitable option?
 Yes O No O

 If no, please explain

-Site number 8 Do you agree that an additional residential pitch on Romany Way Caravan Site, Grafton is a suitable option?
+Site number 8 Do you agree that an additional residential pitch on Romany Way Caravan Site Grafton is a suitable option?
 Yes O No O

 If no, please explain

 Do you have any suggestions of alternative or additional sites to help meet the need for pitches and plots in Herefordshire?

 Yes:

 No O